 I always try to drop by at least one cafe per day, even just to get coffee for takeout.
-Still, nothing feels as great as taking a seat and taking time to finish that mug of coffee – maybe an hour or two.
-So when I found out about this new cafe district called Ikseon-dong, I made sure to include it in my itinerary!
+Still, nothing feels as great as getting a seat and taking time to finish that mug of coffee – maybe an hour or two.
+So when I found out about this (relatively) new cafe district called Ikseon-dong, I made sure to include it in my itinerary!

 I was so surprised the first time I looked it up.
 Apparently four years ago when I first visited South Korea, I lived in a guesthouse just three minutes from here!
 And I stayed in the same guesthouse three times!
 I would walk through these hanok alleys every day -m– morning and night – to and from Jongno 3-ga station… oh great times!

 It was already beautiful then.
 But now, WOW, I was blown away by how much more stunning it has become.
 It felt like looking at your cute niece you last saw 10 years ago when she was 5.
 Now she’s all grown up and chased by every boy in the neighborhood.
 Really, that’s how it felt.

 Ikseon-dong is a small labyrinth of hanoks or traditional houses turned clothing shop, restaurant, cafe, tea shop, and more!
 Every store has a unique antique feel to it that invites you to come in.
 Personally though, I found them intimidating and I got the feeling that if you’re not going to purchase anything, better stay out haha!

 That was the kuripot in me though.
 I entered one cafe 99% sure that we were going to dine there… until I found out all they had for bread were scones!
 Not really my kind of pastry so I took all my courage to politely leave.
 The waitress still thanked me with that kind and jolly annyeonghikaseyo, so I think I was wrong about being intimidated!